-We declare that we have examined this Entry Form and that the information given is true, correct and complete and we undertake to pay the entry fee of [TBA] to the FIA no later than 1 November of the year prior to the year to which this application relates.
+We declare that we have examined this Entry Form and that the information given is true, correct and complete and we undertake to pay the entry fee, calculated in accordance with Appendix 7, to the FIA no later than 30 November of the year prior to the year to which this application relates.
 We understand and agree that any changes must be notified to the FIA in writing within 7 days of such change to allow reappraisal of the entry.

-SIGNED BY (SIGNATURE) (PRINT NAME OF THE PERSON SIGNING) Being a person duly authorised to sign for and on behalf of (PRINT FULL NAME OF APPLICANT)
+SIGNED BY (SIGNATURE)

+(PRINT NAME OF THE PERSON SIGNING)

+Being a person duly authorised to sign for and on behalf of

+(PRINT FULL NAME OF APPLICANT)